 The leather jacket, or bomber jacket, is a must to any outfit and works as the ultimate go-to piece.
 As of late years, often with embroidery or patches to keep it interesting.
 Sneakers as in Adidas or Nike are also common and fishnet tights or socks to contrast the sporty style.
 A statement bag is a must whether you can afford the luxury labels or not.
 Céline, Gucci and Chanel are without a doubt leading that game.
 The overall outfit is rather colorless, only embracing some dove shades as navy blue, forest green or blush.
 Red, yellow and pink are however popular for accessories as bag, shoes or sunnies.

-I rarely talk about the Kardashians (and co) in terms of fashion as I have nothing to say nor add.
+I rarely talk about the Kardashians (and co) in terms of fashion as I have nothing to say nor add to the discussion.
 But they have indeed inspired a whole generation of people with their minimalistic, glam, street style vibe and 90s feeling.
 This is the other part of Instagram with perfect makeup, pale colored clothes, overlined lips, long lashes and 50 shades of matte lipsticks.
 The style is really simple yet glam with a lot of tight pants and matching tops.
 Often monochromatic looks with khaki green, beige, blush and white being popular choices.
 The bomber jacket, baseball cap and sneakers are a must.
-Satin is a popular fabric and so is (faux) fur.
+Satin is a popular fabric and so is (faux?) fur.
 Chokers are also an important feature!

 The style is often sans embellishment and print, with focus rather being on the body’s silhouette.
 It has the feature of regular street style with hoodies, sporty outfits and comfort in center but it goes more glam with the monochrome, the blush and the elegant makeup and hair.
 It’s also within this style that the 90s have made comeback and so goes for the early 2000s.
-I don’t need to pin down their insta feed, saying “selfie” (and snapchat filters) is enough.

 Street Style Pro

 The Street Style Pro look is close to the ones of the instabloggers, but turned up a notch of two.
 The outfits are even more artsy, more designer and more unique in that sense.
 We have Olivia Palermo, Aimee Song, Chriselle Lim, Mira Duma and Chiara Ferragni to mention a few.
 They have their own style that is easy to identify without seeing who’s wearing the clothes.
-As stated, this style is similar to the ones of the fashion blogger but the fashionistas take the outfits a step longer.
+As stated, this style is similar to the ones of the fashion blogger but the fashionistas take the outfits a level higher.
 The details are more of a statement, the clothes often have a fun twist and the styling is perfected.
 For instance, if denim is popular, Ferragni would most likely wear patched denim with a matching jacket and some crazy bag.
 If the midi skirt is trending, Palermo would probably wear it with a designer jacket in a fun cut.

 Spotlight of 2010-2017: Eclecticism

 I roughly pointed out three styles of our time, but the best thing about the time we live in now is the embracement of eclecticism.
-Even though you might wear more vintage clothes, or you wear full on 90s, you are more accepted than before.
-In the earlier decades of the fashion history it was crucial for the societal status to where fashion within the frames of the current style.
+Even though you might wear more vintage clothes, or you wear full on 90s, you are more accepted with your style today than ever before.
+In the earlier decades of the fashion history it was crucial for the societal status to wear fashion within the frames of the current style.
 If you lived in the 50s, you mainly looked like you lived in the 50s.
 You wore the whole “uniform” and didn’t mix elements.
 You wore the skirt, the short sleeved shirt and matching cardigan, you didn’t think of going for sequins from the 20s.
 Although it’s easy to define someone’s outfit as accurate of today, so many could almost be put in other decades and fit in perfectly.
 And that’s okey.

 Also the fact that designers are borrowing styles from previous decades, makes it more accepted to dress more eclectic.
 To take some influences of the boho style and add some edge by the leather jacket.
 Or take the distressed denim and go for a lace crop top.
 Fashion of today is about contrasting different elements from different styles and create something new from it.
-And that’s where the fashion fun is if you ask me.
+And that’s where the fashion fun is, if you ask me.
 Take the best (or worst) of the best and find your own style within that mix of styles.

 Transition to 2020s

 But then again, how boring wouldn’t it be to begin to limit ourselves from choices?
-I hope the somewhat democracy within fashion will remain, but above anything, individuality will take more place.
+I hope the (somewhat) democracy within fashion will remain, but above anything, individuality will take more place.
 More space for the creative mind and less space for looking like everyone else, with or without the peer pressure.

 Folks!
 That was a wrap on the fashion history: 2010-2017!
 Incredibly hard to try and grasp our generation, but a summary is better than nothing.
-Next week will be about…….the future!
+Next week will be about…the future!
 Yes, a post about 2017-future!
 Who knows what it’ll be about, but see you in the future (lol) on that one!
 Xx